andrewskaggs/lunch-tools/README.md

 mongod --dbpath mongo
 ```

-To use an external database set the environment variable "LUNCH_TRANSLATOR_MONGO" in the format "USERNAME:PASSWORD@localhost:27017/LunchTranslator"
+To use an external database set the environment variable "LUNCH_TRANSLATOR_MONGO" in the format "USERNAME:PASSWORD@localhost:27017/LunchTranslator".

-These scripts should be run once to seed the database:
+These scripts can be run once to seed the database:

 ```
 mongoimport --db LunchTranslator --collection lunches --file data/lunches.json